semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 | billing | change_in('/service/billing') | any      | must be set |
 | ui      | change_in('/service/ui')      | master   | any         |

-For Users we'll just deploy all changes as long as tests have passed.
+All changes in Users will be deployed as long as tests pass.
 In Billing, on the other hand, we'll only deploy tagged releases.
 Lastly, in UI, we'll deploy changes once merged to the master branch.

-### 3.7.2 Secrets and variables
+### 3.4.3 Secrets and variables

 Telling Semaphore how to deploy means storing your username and password as a secret.
 [Secrets](https://docs.semaphoreci.com/guided-tour/environment-variables-and-secrets/) are encrypted variables and files which are decrypted only when needed, in order to keep your data secure.